Phreyzer/mo826-1s2022/p4/README.md

 <img src="https://github.com/Phreyzer/mo826-1s2022/blob/main/p4/assets/image07.png?raw=true" width="716" height="277">
 </div>

 As we suspected the kurtosis values for multiple sclerosis (EM) images are more heavily distributed closer to 0 and the kurtosis for stroke (AVC) tends to have a higher value.
-When attempting to classify the lupus images we can assume that the svm has learned to diagnose as stroke (AVC) images with a kurtosis higher than a certain threshold and as multiple sclerosis below this value.
+When attempting to classify the lupus images we can assume that the svm has learned to diagnose as stroke (AVC) images with a kurtosis higher than a threshold of around 10 and as multiple sclerosis below this value.

 ## Conclusions